Is Cozumel Safe For Tourists

 Your biggest danger in any of these (port) areas is your pocketbook by spending more money than you planned.
 Either buying the same old souvenirs and regretting it later or saying yes to family wanting to try this activity and this tour.

-There is zero danger in these places so go out and explore but I recommend against booking activities with people like these.
+There is zero danger in these places so go out and explore but I recommend against booking activities with people like these (below).
 Instead try these inexpensive and free things to do in cozumel.
 They are selling the most heavily marked up tours and activities on the island, aside from the cruise lines own tour options.

 Price inflated last minute cozumel tour options